 For more than 35 years, the London Marathon has been an extraordinary force for good that has inspired millions of people to participate in physical activity.

 The success of the London Marathon has enabled London Marathon Events Ltd to stage world-class mass participation events in London, Surrey and Northamptonshire.

-London Marathon Events Ltd now organises the adidas Silverstone Half Marathon, the Virgin Money London Marathon, the Vitality London 10,000, the Vitality Westminster Mile, the Standard Chartered Great City Race, and Prudential RideLondon (as the majority shareholder of the London & Surrey Cycling Partnership).
+London Marathon Events Ltd now organises The Big Half, the Virgin Money London Marathon, the Vitality London 10,000, the Vitality Westminster Mile, the Standard Chartered Great City Race, and Prudential RideLondon (as the majority shareholder of the London & Surrey Cycling Partnership).

 After costs, 100 per cent of the surplus is gifted to The London Marathon Charitable Trust which then awards grants to recreational projects in London and other areas where London Marathon Events Limited events are staged – including London, South Northamptonshire and Surrey.

 In addition runners in the 2017 London Marathon raised more than £61.5 million for charities of their own choice and this money went, as always, directly to those charities.

 Since the London Marathon started in 1981, more than £68 million has been allocated by The Trust in total to more than 1,200 recreational projects and the runners themselves have raised in excess of £890 million, which has gone directly to charities of their choosing.